jonthornton/jquery-timepicker/README.md

 Called if an unparseable time string is manually entered into the timepicker input.

 - **timeRangeError**
-Called if an maxTime, minTime, or disableTimeRanges is set and an invalid time is manually entered into the timepicker input.
+Called if a maxTime, minTime, or disableTimeRanges is set and an invalid time is manually entered into the timepicker input.

 Theming
 -------